smithy-lang/smithy-kotlin/docs/design/binary-streaming.md

 ```

-The `SdkSource` interface is given below and represents an abstract source to read bytes from, it's definition is subject to change:
+The `SdkSource` interface is given below and represents an abstract source to read bytes from:

 ```kotlin
 /**